How to Prevent Electrical Fires

 Power in Percentages

-Electrical failures contributed to about 47,700 home structural fires in 2011, according to a report by the National Fire Protection Association (NFPA).
-Those fires resulted in 418 deaths and $1.4 billion in damage.
+The estimated average of home fires due to electrical failure or malfunction each year between 2015-2019 was 46,700, according to the National Fire Protection Association (NFPA).
+Those fires resulted in an average of 390 deaths, 1,330 injuries, and approximately $1.5 billion in damage.
 Clearly, the stakes are high in making sure that the electrical work is safely installed in your home.

 The good news is that electrical fires have declined steadily since the 1980s.
 Modern technologies and building techniques have lowered the risk of fire and kept everyone safer.
 However, there's no reason to be complacent when it comes to safety.
 To decrease your risk of falling victim to a fire caused by your electrical system, follow these tips:

 - Be sure that only qualified electricians perform electrical work on your home and that they comply with all local building code ordinances and safety standards.

 - If you have outdated electrical work like knob-and-tube or aluminum wiring, you should seriously consider having it replaced.